TanmayTiwari-1/Design-and-Analysis-of-Algorithms-DAA-/README.md

 Divide → Conquer → Combine
 ```

-Merge Sort, pairwise merging, Strassen's matrix multiplication, special-pattern matrix multiplication, the max-min algorithm, the defective-coin search, Quick Sort, and Quickselect (order-statistic selection) are all important examples used in these labs.
+Merge Sort, pairwise merging, Strassen's matrix multiplication, special-pattern matrix multiplication, the max-min algorithm, the defective-coin search, Quick Sort, Quickselect (order-statistic selection), the FFT-based convolution algorithm, and the cost-bounded reversal-sort merge strategy are all important examples used in these labs.

 ---